zmanian/ZakiWebsite/content/blog/10-year-blockchain.md

 ## Governance
 - We need robust technical and social systems to govern blockchain networks.
-Authority should be managed in audible and verifiable methods.
+Authority should be managed in auditable and verifiable methods via smart contracts.
 - Validators need to become more organizationally mature.
 To achieve scale, we need to be able to start believing that networks have validators capable of operating high availability, high security infrastructures.
 - There needs to be systems for managing and indemnifying validators against regulatory and other risks .
 - A set of social institutions need to be built to facilitate shared networks between enterprises and to govern interactions between public networks and large enterprises.